finnair/v-validation/packages/core/README.md

   - Errors serialize to JSON nicely for easy interoperability
 - Asynchronous processing allows I/O based validators
   - E.g. check if a code or an ID exists
+  - Basic validators are internally synchronous for better performance
 - Fluent syntax
 - Composability
 - Supports object oriented inheritance and polymorphism where as